 What are MWEE's?
-Meaningful watershed educational experiences, or MWEE's, are included in the Student outcome of the Chesapeake Bay Watershed Agreement.
+Meaningful Watershed Educational Experiences, or MWEE's, are included in the Student outcome of the Chesapeake Bay Watershed Agreement.
 They are a way for teachers to teach existing curriculum through hands-on learning.

-To be considered a MWEE, an activity must meet four criteria;
+To be considered an MWEE, an activity must meet four criteria:

-- 1. students identify and investigate an environmental question, problem, or issue. - 2. students participate in one or more outdoor field experiences that allow them to collect the data needed to answer their research questions and inform their actions. - 3. students take action to address environmental issues at the personal or societal level. - 4. students analyze, evaluate, and communicate their conclusions.
+- 1. students identify and investigate an environmental question, problem, or issue. - students participate in one or more outdoor field experiences that allow them to collect the data needed to answer their research questions and inform their actions.

+- 3. students take action to address environmental issues at the personal or societal level. - 4. students analyze, evaluate, and communicate their conclusions.

-For more information on what MWEE's are, visit the Bay Backpacks MWEE page or the CBWA Management Strategy for students.
+For more information on what MWEE's are, visit the Bay Backpack's MWEE page. or the CBWA Management Strategy for students.